Robert Smalls escaped slavery, fought for the Union, then won a seat in the House of Representatives.

 Several years later, at the age of 18, Smalls met a woman named Hannah Jones.
 He wanted to marry her, but she was an enslaved hotel worker with two children.
 He nevertheless got permission from her enslaver for the couple to marry and live together in an apartment.
 But Smalls knew that at any moment, her children could be sold to another master somewhere else.
 He had to make a plan for freedom.

-It was before dawn on May 13, 1862 that his chance came.
-Smalls was aboard the Planter where he was forced to help transport Confederate supplies between ports on Charleston Harbor during the Civil War.
+It was before dawn on May 13, 1862, that his chance came.
+Robert Smalls was aboard the Planter where he was forced to help transport Confederate supplies between ports on Charleston Harbor during the Civil War.
 Smalls may have only been a deckhand, but, thanks to his experience from years before, he could pilot the ship — and his plan was to do just that.

 Smalls got his chance because white officers and crew sometimes left the black crew members in charge of the ship while they slept in their homes offshore.
 This was against military orders, but the consensus at the time was that blacks weren’t capable of performing acts like the one Smalls was planning.
 Nobody saw it coming.

 Smalls and his new crew of eight slipped the Planter out of the harbor while the captain was away.
 They then stopped to pick up their families at the North Atlantic Wharf.
-But the ship was noisy, so there was no way they’d pass through undetected.
+But the ship was noisy, so there was no way they would pass through undetected.
 Things thus had to look routine and normal in order for them to evade capture.
 Hannah Jones told her husband: “It is a risk, dear, but you and I, and our little ones must be free.
 I will go, for where you die, I will die.”

 Donning a captain’s coat, Smalls heroically steered the ship through the dark waters, avoiding suspicion by correctly signaling at the heavily armed Confederate lookouts as he’d seen others do many times before.
 If that hadn’t worked and they’d been caught, Smalls and the crew vowed to not be taken alive and instead ignite the explosives aboard the ship.